cybersnow02/8812au-20210820/README.md

 - VHT control (allows 80 MHz channel width in AP mode)
 - AP mode DFS channel control
 - USB mode control
+- TXPower control to get extra power if needed (see file 8812au.conf for more details)

 > [!NOTE]
 > Monitor mode is not supported.